Victor is a businessman, engineer, and teacher. He is interested in car repair and maintenance.

 Unlike the old fixed displacement compressor (FDC), the variable displacement compressor (VDC) automatically varies its pumping capacity to meet air-conditioning demands.
 When the car’s cabin temperature is high, it increases its refrigeration capacity until the desired temperature is reached.
 Once the desired temperature is reached, it automatically reduces its capacity to maintain the desired temperature.

-With a VDC there is no jerking of the engine brought about by the switching on and off of the compressor clutch (as in FDC).
+With a VDC, there is no jerking of the engine brought about by the switching on and off of the compressor clutch (as in FDC).
 In fact, some VDCs have no clutch at all.
-This results to a very smooth operation and improvement in fuel consumption.
+This results in a very smooth operation and improvement in fuel consumption.

 Two Types of Variable Displacement Compressor (Fig. 1a and Fig. 1b)

 There are two commonly used types of VDCs: the internally controlled variable displacement compressor (ICVDC) and the externally controlled VDC (ECVDC).
 Fig. 1a shows an ICVDC and Fig. 1b shows an ECVDC.
 They have basically the same internal structure.
 They differ only on the manner the displacement control valve is actuated.
 In an ICVDC the control valve is actuated by the refrigerant pressure at the suction chamber of the compressor by means of a bellows or diaphragm.
 In an ECVDC, actuation of the control valve is done by the engine’s ECU or by an external electronic module by means of a solenoid actuator.
 Note the wiring harness of the solenoid actuator (Fig. 1b).
 The solenoid is inside the valve.